Results Agriculture and viticulture Three-Îlets

 2025

 The history of the Vatable dwelling lives on!
 La Maison de la Canne is located on the grounds of the Vatable dwelling, one of the oldest in Trois-Îlets.
 The Vatable family owned the property from 1820 to 1904.
 The property was then sold at auction, and Justin Mario became its owner.
 He established a distillery here in 1916, producing "Le Soleil" rum until 1962.
 As with other distilleries, the story could have ended there.
-But the AMMCA (Association Martiniquaise de la Maison de la Canne) bought the premises in 1987 and restored the buildings to create a museum, before handing it over on March 7, 1992, for a symbolic franc, to the Region and today to the Collectivité Territoriale de Martinique, which has enriched the collections and organized events and activities...
+But the AMMCA (Association Martiniquaise de la Maison de la Canne) bought the site in 1987 and restored the buildings to create a museum, before handing it over on March 7, 1992, for a symbolic franc, to the Region and today to the Collectivité Territoriale de Martinique, which has enriched the collections and organized events and activities...

+The museum and its collections.
 Created within the walls of the former Vatable dwelling, the Maison de la Canne traces the history of sugar cane since its introduction to Martinique in the mid-17th century.
 The museum explains how the slave system is deeply linked to the exploitation of sugar cane.
-Particularly labor-intensive, the cultivation of sugarcane in the colonies led to the mass deportation of people from Africa to Martinique to cover the needs of the farms.
-As a result, sugar cane cultivation became an integral part of the Creole landscape and culture that dominated Martinique's economy until the mid-20th century.
+Particularly labor-intensive, the cultivation of sugarcane in the colonies led to the mass deportation of people from Africa to Martinique to meet farm needs.
+As a result, sugar cane cultivation became an integral part of the Creole landscape and culture that dominated Martinique's economy until the middle of the 20th century.

 Did you know?
 This review was written by our professional authors.